The Great Siege of Malta

 Opening Scene: The Dawn of Battle

 Inside the fortifications, final preparations were underway.
 Gunpowder was distributed, water cisterns were checked, and food supplies were secured.
-Women and children from the surrounding countryside had already taken refuge within the walls of the main cities of Birgu and Senglea.
+Women and children from the surrounding countryside had already taken refuge within the walls of Birgu and Senglea.
 The defenders knew that Sultan Suleiman the Magnificent had sent his forces with one clear purpose: to eliminate the Knights of St. John and claim Malta as a stepping stone for Ottoman expansion into Sicily and beyond.

 Historical Context